-The Commission reserves the right to postpone the site visit due to an incomplete Self-Study Report, failure to submit the report or fee by a deadline, unusually large numbers of reports from a particular state or in a particular cycle, or other conditions that may have negative impact on the integrity of the visit or of the accreditation system.
-If a site visit for a renewal program is postponed under these circumstances, the program's current accreditation period is extended to accommodate this additional time.
+The Commission reserves the right to postpone the site visit due to unusually large numbers of reports from a particular state or in a particular cycle, or other conditions that may have negative impact on the integrity of the visit or of the accreditation system.
+If a site visit for a renewal program is postponed under these circumstances the program's current accreditation period is extended to accommodate this additional time.